0xadada/0xadada.github.io/_posts/2015-03-31-approaches-for-pushing-dnt-to-the-edges.md

 will eventually be the ones who win — as marketing surveillance becomes more ubiquitous and users wise-up to its encroachments on privacy.

+### Updates

+January 2019: Apple Safari browser has [removed support for the expired Do Not Track standard to prevent potential use as a fingerprinting variable](https://developer.apple.com/documentation/safari_release_notes/safari_12_1_release_notes#3130299).
+[Tracking Protection Working
+Group](https://www.w3.org/2011/tracking-protection/) has been closed.

 ---

 ### Resources